 9.00 — Breakfast at Pasticceria Alla Bragora

-Just like on the first day (and every day of this itinerary), I suggest you have breakfast the Italian way, at a local bakery.
+Just like on the first day (and every day of this itinerary for 3 days in Venice), I suggest you have breakfast the Italian way, at a local bakery.
 Pasticceria Alla Bragora is a family-run business where pastries are made fresh every morning.
 I happened to come across it during heavy rain, and their incredibly rich hot chocolate was most satisfying!

 Pasticceria Alla Bragora — Castello 3604